Common Law Marriage in the Philippines

 “When a man and a woman are capacitated to marry each other, live exclusively with each other as husband and wife without the benefit or marriage or under a void marriage, their wages and salaries shall be owned by them in equal shares and the property acquired by both of them through their work or industry shall be governed by the rules on co-ownership.”

-The qualifications under Article 147 of the FC should be present:
+The qualifications under Article 147 of the Family Code should be present:

 •

-Under the property regime of Article 147 of the FC, property acquired by both spouses through their work and industry shall be governed by the rules on equal co-ownership.
+Under the property regime of Article 147 of the Family Code, property acquired by both spouses through their work and industry shall be governed by the rules on equal co-ownership.
 As such any property acquired during the union is prima facie presumed to have been obtained through their joint efforts.

 A party who did not participate in the acquisition of the property shall still be considered as having contributed thereto jointly if said party’s “efforts consisted in the care and maintenance of the family household.”

 On the other hand, if one or both of the parties are not able to marry each other, the property that will redound to each of them shall be in proportion to their respective contributions.
 If there is no proof to the contrary, their respective shares are presumed to be equal.
-Note that if one of the parties is validly married to another person, his or her share will accrue to the absolute community or conjugal partnership in such valid marriage (Article 148 of the FC).
+Note that if one of the parties is validly married to another person, his or her share will accrue to the absolute community or conjugal partnership in such valid marriage, according to Article 148 of the Family Code.

 If one of the parties is validly married to another, his or her share in the co-ownership shall accrue to the absolute community or conjugal partnership existing in such valid marriage.
 If the party who acted in bad faith is not validly married to another, his or her shall be forfeited in the manner provided in the last paragraph of the preceding Article.